World Poet Series Collection I

 £21 (rrp £28) 4 for the price of 3!

 To celebrate the launch of our new World Poet Series we’re offering a bundle package of all four books for the price of three!
-Buy them together now and we’ll send them out to you as they’re published in April, July and October. giving you four wonderful surprises through the post!
+Buy them together now and we’ll send them out to you as they’re published, giving you four wonderful surprises through the post!